 Thank you, Mr. Chairman and committee members, for allowing me to testify today.
-My name is Dr. Diana Fite, and I am a physician specializing in emergency medicine from Houston.
-I am also president of the Texas Medical Association and am testifying on behalf of TMA and its more than 55,000 physician and medical student members across the state in support of House Bill 2241.
+My name is Dr. Diana Fite, and I am a physician from Houston specializing in emergency medicine.
+I am also president of the Texas Medical Association and am testifying on behalf of the association and its more than 55,000 physician and medical student members in support of House Bill 2035.